 UCHISAR CASTLE HISTORY

-    - In the Persian and Seljuk periods, it was used as a main control center of trade way like Royal Road and Silk Road.
+- In the Persian and Seljuk periods, it was used as the main control center of trade ways like the Royal Road and Silk Road.

 PHOTOS OF UCHISAR CASTLE FROM GOREME

 Uchisar Castle is quite an iconic landmark in the region and can be seen from almost anywhere.
 At the main sunset viewpoint in Goreme, I snapped some shots of the Uchisar Castle both at night and during sunset.